 I also had lunch with Phillip Prodger in Salem and had a great time.
 Phillip is the Photography Curator at the Peabody Essex Museum (PEM).
 I brought a print to go into the Museum's permanent collection.
 This one:

 which seemed to please him very much.
 The image is from the first year I made wheat field pictures, in 1996.
-Phillip is leaving PEM ( in late May to be the photography curator at the National Portrait Gallery in London.
+Philip is leaving PEM ( in late May) to be the photography curator at the National Portrait Gallery in London.
 And yes, he's pumped.

 At any rate, he told a few stories and so did I. He thinks I should write here about Harry Callahan when I got back from Europe on a long shoot one summer and I was disappointed in the work I'd made and what Harry said when I told him.
 And I will tell that story, but not in this post.